Cell structure of mediangle graphs: Final remarks

-Towards further structural results on cell complexes of bipartite mediangle graphs, recall that for any two vertices $z$ and $u$ of a median graph $G$ and any set $S\subset [z,u]$ of $k$ of neighbors of $z$, there exists a $k$-dimensional cube $Q$ containing all vertices of $S$ and contained in $[z,u]$.
+In another direction, recall that for any two vertices $z$ and $u$ of a median graph $G$ and any set $S\subset [z,u]$ of $k$ of neighbors of $z$, there exists a $k$-dimensional cube $Q$ containing all vertices of $S$ and contained in $[z,u]$.
 This is called the \emph{downward cube property} and was first established by Mulder \cite{Mu}.
 In \cite{CKM20}, this property was generalized to hypercellular graphs, a class of mediangle graphs~\cite{Ge_mediangle} that contains median graphs.
-We wonder if a similar property holds for general bipartite mediangle graphs:
+We wonder if a similar property holds for general mediangle graphs: